 - If you are deep frying, fry with neutral flavour vegetable oil which do not over powder the flavour of spices.

-- You can make this masala chips spice mix in a large batch, store it in an air-tight continer for later use.
+- You can make this chilli chips spice mix in a large batch, store it in an air-tight continer for later use.
 You can sprinkle them in your fries, fish and chips, chicken and chips and stir fries for aromatic masala flavour.

 Frequently asked questions